yekrangiariana/un-aligned-hugo/content/posts/2025-10-02-an-ultimatum-for-surrender.md.md

 This entire proposal leads back to [Netanyahu’s ultimatum](https://www.nbcnews.com/video/netanyahu-says-ending-conflict-in-gaza-can-be-done-the-easy-way-or-the-hard-way-248665669765): "the easy way or the hard way."
 This plan is the "easy way."
 Its assured rejection provides the pretext for the "hard way"—the escalation of the genocidal war, the forced displacement of Palestinians southward and the ultimate goal of expulsion into the Sinai.

 This places Palestinians in an impossible position.
 It is understandable that a people enduring genocide would want relief at any cost.
 They want food.
 They want a safe piece of ground to sleep on.
 They are tired of seeing their children's limbs scattered across the ruins of their homes.
 Yet the "peace" on offer is a trap.
 The entire crux of the Palestine situation is that their lands, liberty and self-determination have been stolen.
-A :peace plan” that provides neither land, liberty, nor self-determination back is not a peace plan.
+A "peace plan” that provides neither land, liberty nor self-determination back is not a peace plan.
 It is the same old oppression with a new, transparent veneer.

 ---
 ## Donald Trump's 20 point plan in full